 This fix makes it possible to replicate

-SET PASSWORDcorrectly, using row-based replication between a master running MySQL 5.1.53 or a later MySQL 5.1 release to a slave running MySQL 5.5.7 or a later MySQL 5.5
+SET PASSWORDcorrectly, using row-based replication between a master running MySQL 5.1.53 or a later MySQL 5.1 release to a slave running MySQL 5.5.7 or a later MySQL 5.5 release.
+(Bug #57098)

-References: See also Bug #55452, Bug #57357.
+References: See also: Bug #55452, Bug #57357.

 max_binlog_cache_size, it crashed.
 This was caused by an assertion that the server should roll back only the statement but not the entire transaction when the error

 ER_TRANS_CACHE_FULLoccurred.
 However, the slave SQL thread always rolled back the entire transaction whenever any error occurred, regardless of the type of error.
 (Bug #55375)

 Replication: The error message for

 ER_SLAVE_HEARTBEAT_VALUE_OUT_OF_RANGEwas hard coded in English in

 sql_yacc.yy, so that it could not be translated in

 errmsg.txtfor other languages.

 Additionally, this same error message was used for three separate error conditions: